Crab spiders

 Sidymella ZZ144 (Vic) by Michael Barritt Sidymella ZZ144 (Vic) by Michael Barritt

-Sidymella hirsuta (= hairy) by John Mansfield NSW Sidymella hirsuta by John Mansfield NSW
+Sidymella hirsuta (= hairy) by John Mansfield NSW Sidymella hirsuta by Robert Whyte

 Genus Tharpyna

-The seven described spider in this genus live on and under bark of trees.
+The seven described spiders in this genus live on and under bark of trees.

 The spiders are dark brown to black with white or yellow spots and other markings.